KrzysztofKarpala/CarAPI/README.md

 # CarAPI
 Simple api made in ASP.NET framework in C#.
-Api is connected to fake car service.
+Api is connected to fake car service and message broker (RabbitMq).
 Whole solution is based on Docker compose.